 b.
-Ten Thousand Dollars (\$10,000) of the Grant Funds shall be used for conservation easement defense and enforcement costs as described in Section 5 below (the "Defense and Enforcement Funds").
+Ten Thousand Dollars (\$10,000) of the Grant Funds to support costs incurred by WSRCD in connection with its defense and enforcement of the Conservation Easement, in accordance with Sections 4 and 5 below (the "Defense and Enforcement Funds").

-3. Use of Grant Funds.
-The Grant Funds shall be payable to Grantee within thirty (30) days of the Effective Date.
-Grantee will use the Grant Funds for the purposes described in this Agreement and for no other purpose without the prior written consent of the Stewardship Council.
-The Stewardship Council reserves the right to require the total or partial return of Grant Funds in the event Grantee fails to comply with the terms and conditions of this Agreement.
+Grantees will use the Grant Funds for the purposes described in this Agreement and for no other purpose without the prior written consent of the Stewardship Council.
+The Stewardship Council reserves the right to require the total or partial return of Grant Funds in the event Grantees fail to comply with the terms and conditions of this Agreement.